 Drug dealers

-So, whilst you may not be asking for them, tiny traces of these potent synthetic opioids may end up in your ‘T’, ‘G’ or ‘M’, meaning you can take what you think is a familiar drug and still overdose.
+This is particularly risky if drugs are contaminated with synthetic opioids.
+With some synthetic opioids, a tiny amount — sometimes invisible to the naked eye — can be enough to cause life-threatening overdose.
+Even residue or ‘dust’ from a previous batch may be dangerous.
+Tiny traces of these potent synthetic opioids may end up in your ‘T’, ‘G’ or ‘M’, meaning you can take what you think is your drug of choice and still overdose.

 Having a conversation